osalvador/ReplicaDB/docs/src/content/docs/reference/cli-options.md

 | `--jobs` | Number of parallel jobs. |
 | `--verbose` | Print more information while working. |
 | `--quoted-identifiers` | Quote database identifiers. |

+Boolean flags are enabled by their presence on the command line.
+In an options file, use the corresponding dotted property and an explicit `true` or `false` where the maintained sample exposes one.
+Connector pages remain authoritative for whether an otherwise valid option is meaningful for that source or sink.